hunterhawes13/donald-trump-second-debate-word-count/README.md

 ## Synopsis

-I made a word count for the top 100 words and the number of occurances that Donald Trump said in the 2nd presidential debate.
+I made a word count for each word and the number of occurances that Donald Trump said it in the 2nd presidential debate.

 "The top 100 words are: